 The Valdez waterfront serves as the driver for future growth, preservation, and the enhancement of Valdez as a community.
 Finding ways to ensure that it remains a first-class working waterfront should be encouraged.
 Opportunities and activities to build out the elements of the Comprehensive Waterfront Master Plan to strengthen Valdez as a premier port in Prince William Sound are important to the economic future of the community.
-According to the survey of nearly 500 residents developed for this project, 59% of residents call implementation of the waterfront master plan a medium, medium-high, or highest level priority.
+According to the survey of nearly 500 residents developed for this project, 59% of residents call implementation of the Valdez Waterfront Comprehensive Master Plan a medium, medium-high, or highest level priority.

-- A. Continue to advocate for the core economies (shipping, fishing, oil, tourism) - B. Continue to partner on the feasibility and exploration of large-scale economic projects that benefit the City and the State.
+- A. Continue to advocate for the core economies (shipping, fishing, oil, tourism). - B. Continue to partner on the feasibility and exploration of large-scale economic projects that benefit Valdez and